MLA “Lost Voices” Symposium, Lisbon (July 25 2019)

 SLIDES OF WORKS BY TWO SAMPLE POETS IN LETTERS TO THE FUTURE

-(Above) Darriel Harris’s “musical score” series from her book Simulacra, includes “Black Mary Integrates the School House,” and “Ten Little Nigga (K)Nots and then There Were None” is based on children’s nursery rhymes from the post-Reconstruction Era and into the twentieth century under Jim Crow, which sought to teach both white children to oppress and subject Blacks and also tried to instill in Black children a sense of social inferiority based on Black stereotypes.
+(Above) Duriel E. Harris’s “musical score” series “Simulacra”, an excerpt from her book No Dictionary of a Living Tongue, includes “Black Mary Integrates the School House,” and “Ten Little Nigga (K)Nots and then There Were None” is based on children’s nursery rhymes from the post-Reconstruction Era and into the twentieth century under Jim Crow, which sought to teach both white children to oppress and subject Blacks and also tried to instill in Black children a sense of social inferiority based on Black stereotypes.

 (Below) Giovanni Singleton —Her “Mu” “cow” visual poems borrow from the “Mu” Zen koan (a koan is a paradoxical anecdote or riddle that reveals the inadequacy of reason in coming to enlightenment that are studied by Zen students: “Mu” is shorthand for the name of the first koan in a twelfth-century Chinese collection compiled by Wumen Huikai, called the Gateless Gate or Gateless Barrier.)